 There are three types of tendering methods in construction – by open tendering, selective tendering, or by negotiation.
 Tendering methods are selected based on requirements of construction contracts.

-Open Tendering Methods in Construction:
+Types of Tendering Methods in Construction

 Under open tendering the employer advertises his proposed project, and permits as many contractors as are interested to apply for tender documents.
 Sometimes he calls for a deposit from applicants, the deposit being returned ‘on receipt of a bona fide tender’.

 However, this method can be said to be wasteful of contractors’ resources since many may spend time preparing tenders to no effect.
 Also, knowing their chances of gaining the contract are small, contractors may not study the contract in detail to work out their minimum price, but simply quote a price that will be certain to bring them a profit if they win the contract.

 Thus the employer may be offered only ‘a lottery of prices’ and not necessarily the lowest price for which his project could be constructed.
 If he chooses the lowest tender he runs the risk the tenderer has not studied the contract sufficiently to appraise the risks involved; or the tenderer might not have the technical or financial resources to undertake the work successfully.

 It is true that the employer can check the resources and experience of the lowest bidder and reject his tender if the enquiry proves unsatisfactory; but several bids may be below the estimated cost of the job and, if such tenderers appear satisfactory and their bids are not far apart in value, it is difficult for the employer to choose other than the lowest.

 The engineer advising the employer may think there is a risk that all such low bids could prove unsatisfactory, but he cannot advise the employer what other bid to accept because he has no certainty of information.